MIAnalyzer/MIA/docs/source/training/nntraining.rst

 The **Batch Size** specifies the number of images per batch that are processed during a single training step of stochastic gradient decent.

 .. tip::
-  Reduce batch size if memory is insufficient
+  Reduce batch size if (gpu-)memory is insufficient

 The **Learning Rate** is one of the most important hyperparameters during neural network training and defines the step size during loss function optimization.
 In :doc:`./trainsettings` the learning rate can be customized during training.